benjavicente/benjavicente.dev/public/blog/key-components-on-web-applications/index.md

 ---
 title: "28 concepts of frontend development"
 date: "2025-07-28"
-description: "Some core concepts that you will probably encounter in frontend development."
+description: "A compilation of core concepts that you will probably encounter in frontend development."
 ---

 As a mainly frontend developer who is writing a frontend development blog, I must say, maybe with a small bias, that frontend development starts harder than most of backend development.
 It's an unavoidable distributed problem!

-But honestly, one really big pain point is that frontend tooling and concepts are usually not that well documented, and are often intermingled with each other.
+But honestly, one of the biggest paint points is that frontend tooling and concepts are usually lack documentation, and are often intermingled with each other.
 Usually, there are guides and documentation about specific tools, and not really about the concepts around them.

 So, as any software developer, here I will present you my own convention of concepts and tools that I believe are important for frontend development.
 This post doesn't intend to cover historical context or libraries, but I highly recommend you to explore on your own.